On the Predictive Skill of Artificial Intelligence-based Weather Models for Extreme Events using Uncertainty Quantification: Results

-Figure~\ref{freqtemp} shows the ensemble tail distribution for the China heatwave.
-At a 1-day lead time, AIFSENS almost perfectly follows the ERA5 estimated density, consistent with the pattern observed for precipitation.
-SFNO–HENS closely reproduces the warm-tail behavior ($> 305$ K) at short lead times being comparable to AIFSENS, which explains the high ROCSS observed in Figure~\ref{rocss}.
-At longer lead times (9 days), all models, including ENS and AIFSENS (except SFNO), seem to be left-skewed, struggling to represent the extreme density distribution.
-Both GraphCast and Fuxi, at shorter lead times (1-5 days), seem to overestimate smaller extreme values (between 305 K and 310 K), at the detriment of higher extreme values.
-HENS appears to showcase the same smoothing of the density behavior as observed in the precipitation example, indicating a unified effect of the HENS perturbation on the distribution representation.

-We further assess global performance to determine whether the patterns observed in these case studies extend across all regions, and non extreme settings.
-Globally averaged metrics reinforce the regional findings (see Appendix B).
-HENS perturbations yield the lowest CRPS and ensemble spreads most consistent with the ENS benchmark (see Figures \ref{latitudeplot} and \ref{crpsplot}).
-Gaussian perturbations produce overly tight ensembles (under-dispersion), while HCBV perturbations improve the model spread, but remain under-amplified.
-As expected, probabilistic skill is consistently higher for temperature than for precipitation across all models.
+We further assess global performance to determine whether the patterns observed in these case studies extend across all regions and non-extreme settings.
+Globally averaged metrics reinforce the regional findings (see Appendix~\ref{globalplots}).
+All perturbations yield similar probabilistic metrics for each model, although Gaussian and Perlin have a slight edge (see Fig. \ref{crpsplot}).
+Probabilistic skill is consistently higher for temperature than for precipitation across all models.